oracle-livelabs/apex/common-261/2-configure-ai-keys/2-configure-ai-keys.md

 5. Click **Download Private Key**.
 A *.pem* file is saved to your local device.
 You do not need to download the public key.

-    *Note: You will use this private key while configuring a Generative AI service in the upcoming lab.*
+    *Note: You will use this private key while configuring a Generative AI service in the upcoming lab.
+The private key should never be shared or added to cloud storage.
+Anyone with access to the .pem file could possibly be able to access your OCI AI services.*

 6. Click **Add**.